seanelvidge/seanelvidge.github.io/_posts/2024-11-20-Adj_Eng_Goals.md

 ---
 layout: post
-title: Leveling the Playing Field: Adjusting Goal Records in International Football
+title: Levelling the Playing Field, Adjusting Goal Records in International Football
 date: 2024-11-20 13:13:00-0400
 description: By weighting international goals by strength of the opposition we can compare goal scoring prowess across the decades.
 tags: mathematics football